Gifts of Property

 An instant gift.
 This allows you to benefit our mission today and may provide an immediate federal income tax charitable deduction for you.

 A gift in your will or living trust.
-You can leave a legacy at California State University, Los Angeles by donating property to us through your will or living trust and receive a federal estate tax charitable deduction.
+You can leave a legacy at California State University, Los Angeles by donating property to us through your will or living trust.

 A memorial or tribute gift.
 If you have a friend or family member whose life has been touched by Cal State LA, consider making a gift to us in his or her name.